jbisits/jbisits.github.io/_pages/about.md

   overlay_color: "#333"
 ---

+For more information about my work and education to date please see my [CV][cv-pdf]

 ## Education

 - Doctor of Philosophy ([School of Mathematics and Statistics](https://www.unsw.edu.au/science/our-schools/maths), University of New South Wales) under supervision of Associate Professor Jan Zika (2022 - present)